loopbrew/codex-lamp/README.md

 COLOR_INPUT = "THEME.WAVE1.255,100,0,255,26,214,"
 ```

 You can change these commands to any Moonside command your lamp accepts.
+Moonside API Documentation: https://developer.moonside.design/

 ## Project Files